 Most Edward Jones advisors are also registered as broker-dealers, so they can place individual trades for brokerage clients and earn commissions separate from these programs.
 Many Edward Jones advisors are also licensed insurance agents and can sell annuities as well as life and disability insurance.

-Outside of their registered investment advisor services, Edward Jones assists families with trusts and estates.
-Their specialized Client Consultation group provides insight to clients and their financial advisors on complex topics such as retirement income; business sale and succession; and portfolio tax management.
+Outside of their advisory services, Edward Jones assists families with trusts and estates.
+Their specialized Client Consultation group provides insight to clients and their financial advisors on complex topics such as retirement income, business sale and succession, and portfolio tax management.

 Here is a full list of services offered by the firm:

 - Employee benefit plan fiduciary services and pension consulting